aviv-b/DbAlert/README.md

 - Local files configuration.
 - Build in logger.
 - Sending email on alerts.
 Supporting Smtp & Exchange server.
-- Supporting all rdbms databases via odbc connection.
+- Supporting all rdbms databases with odbc connection.
 For more information see 'OdbcConnString' section below.

 ## Important files
 - AppSettings.json - Settings file.